 We made the show so people would be impacted by the content.
 Entertained by a biblically based comedy.
 The more people who see it the better.
 Yes, people who buy the DVD would be people who see it, but luckily that wasn’t the only way it could be watched.

 All 10 episodes of Peculiar broadcast on multiple religious networks around the world.
 JCTV (now JUCE), NRB Network, CTN-Lifestyle, and The Walk TV broadcast the show in the US.
 Plus several individual stations.
-Internationally it’s on a satellite channel in Africa, and wing translated for broadcast in Romania and India.
+Internationally it’s on a satellite channel in Africa, and being translated for broadcast in Romania and India.

 An episode was shown at the 2013 Gideon Film Festival, and the series won the 2014 NRB Media Award for best Creative TV Programming.
 And did I mention that we did the whole thing for under $9000, and no one went into debt to make it happen.